caleb531/automata/README.md

 #### class FinalStateError

-Raised if the automaton stopped at a non-final state after validating input.
+Raised if the automaton stopped on a non-final state after validating input.